 Organization

 Section 1.1 Name.
-The name of this organization shall be Women Involved in South Pasadena Political Action, hereinafter referred to in these bylaws as “WISPPA.”
+The name of this organization shall be Women Involved in South Pasadena Political Activism, hereinafter referred to in these bylaws as “WISPPA.”

 Section 1.2 Purpose.
 The purpose of WISPPA is to push for accountability, integrity, and transparency in our city government, and to actively encourage strong, well-qualified candidates, and especially women, to run for City Council and to serve on City Commissions.
 WISPPA also seeks to offer opinions and advocate for positions concerning the well-being of the City of South Pasadena, and to provide information to the electorate regarding City Council candidates and city issues.